Val Freeman, Three Cairns Counselling, Registered Member MBACP (Accred)

 Training, qualifications & experience

 I was awarded a Level 3 Certificate in Counselling Skills in January 2010.
 From there I went on to study for the Level 4 Diploma in Therapeutic Counselling, which I was awarded in January 2012.
+In March 2018 I achieved accredited status with the BACP.

-Since then I have attended a number of short courses including, "Child Sexual Abuse: Hope for Healing", "The Adult Only-Child in Therapy", "Compassion Focused Therapy", "Shame and Self Harm” and "Couple Dynamics".
+In recent years I have attended a number of short courses including, "Child Sexual Abuse: Hope for Healing", "The Adult Only-Child in Therapy", "Compassion Focused Therapy", "Shame and Self Harm” and "Couple Dynamics".
 I continue to read textbooks as well in order to keep developing my skills and understanding.
 There’s always more to learn!

 In terms of experience, I spent three years counselling at Bromley Community Counselling Service in their long-term service and a year offering brief counselling in the IAPT service at Eden Park Surgery, Beckenham.